-Administration · Railgun Documentation
+Administration

 Enabling Railgun

-- Navigate to the Railgun Settings section of the Speed page for your domain for your domain and select the desired Railgun from the drop-down menu.
+- Navigate to the Railgun page, and select the desired Railgun from the drop-down menu.

 - Switch the toggle to